zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 ## 5.1 — Power and Rhythm

-Politics, conventionally understood, is the contest for power—the capacity to shape collective action.
+Politics, conventionally understood, is the contest for power, the capacity to shape collective action.
 This understanding is not wrong, but it is incomplete.
-From the resonance perspective, politics is also the contest over rhythm—which frequencies will dominate, whose tempo will pace the collective.
+From the resonance perspective, politics is also the contest over rhythm, which frequencies will dominate, whose tempo will pace the collective.

 **Political questions as rhythmic questions:**
 - Who sets the schedule?
 (Whose time is prioritized?)